 Cashel, County Tipperary

 One of the most visited sites in Ireland, The Rock of Cashel is a spectacular group of medieval buildings set on a rocky outcrop of limestone, looming above the town of Cashel, County Tipperary.
 There is a 12th Century round tower, High Cross and Romanesque Chapel, 13th century Gothic cathedral, 15th century castle and the Hall of the Vicars.
 Long before the Norman invasion, The Rock of Cashel was the seat of the High Kings of Munster, although there is little structural evidence of their time here.
 Most of the buildings on the current site date from the 12th and 13th centuries when the Rock was gifted to the Church.
 The complex has a character of its own, unique and native, and is one of the most remarkable collections of Celtic art and medieval architecture to be found anywhere in Europe.
-No need to pre-book - use your included admission voucher to visit anytime today!

-Join us in the Sheen Lounge from 2pm-5pm for an afternoon of indulgence in a beautiful setting.
+Join us in the Sheen Lounge for an afternoon of indulgence in a beautiful setting.
 Enjoy a fresh pot of Warbler & Wren coffee or Ronnefeldt loose-leaf tea with elegant finger sandwiches, homemade cakes, or fresh pastries made daily by our very own pastry chef.

 Kenmare, County Kerry